Shammi2002/Learn-Git/README.md

 git config user.email "emailaddress" >>to set the identity only in this repository
 git config --global user.email "emailaddress"
 git push - upload git commits to remote repository :)
-git init - create a local folder initialising it as a github repo
+git init - create a local folder initialising it as a githubrepo git pull - importing changes from the remote repo